|Our Weekly CSA Haul: Paleo Means Lots of Veggies!|

 - I often eat a deconstructed sandwich without the bread - turkey slices (or canned tuna or salmon) with lettuce, tomato, avocado, or whatever other veggies I have on hand.

 - Our favorite Chocolate Banana Smoothie - it works for breakfast, but we eat it more often for lunch.
 When my son comes home from college for lunch, I make a double-smoothie for us to share!
-I sometimes have veggie chips (like Terra brand) on the side for a bit of crunchy & salty.
+I sometimes have veggie chips (like Terra brand) on the side for a bit of crunchy and salty (though they are not strictly Paleo due to the oils used).

 - Homemade soup - most store-bought soups contain rice or pasta or cream, but in the winter, I make a big pot of soup at the beginning of the week (some sort of meat with loads of veggies and broth) and have it for lunches.